 I have 4 years of experience in tailoring my teaching techniques to reach individual students.
 Every person is different, and everyone learns in different ways.
 I love seeing the moment when the light turns "on" and understanding blossoms.

-University of Washington - BS, Botany
+Undergraduate Degree: University of Washington - Bachelor of Science, Botany

-The Ohio State University - PhD, Microbiology
+Graduate Degree: The Ohio State University - PHD, Microbiology

 SAT Composite: 1490